houghb/savvy/standups/standup_3_7_16.md

 - Writing meaningful unit tests for interactive components

 - The newer, larger data set poses some potential issues with regards to the speed of generating certain plots (each of the 30 new analysis files is about 85,000 lines x 4 columns).
-Processing information from pandas dataframes with this data is a little slow and using ipywidgets for tools (Bokeh tools may be faster).
+Processing information from pandas dataframes with this data is a little slow and using ipywidgets for tools can be slow as well(Bokeh tools may be faster).